TL;DR

 - Don't send all keywords to the homepage — create category or product-specific pages

-Landing Page Experience component looks at load speed, mobile-friendliness, and content relevance.
-Most common problem: slow site.
-If load time >3 seconds, you lose points.
+The Landing Page Experience component looks at load speed, mobile-friendliness, and content relevance.
+The most common problem is a slow site — if load time exceeds 3 seconds, you're losing points.

 - Test speed: PageSpeed Insights